Massimo Fenati

 Massimo Fenati (born: Genoa, Italy, 1969), is an Italian comic book artist, illustrator and director of animated films.
-He lives in London, UK, and has dual Italian and British citizenship.
-He is mostly known as the creator of the TV series Piripenguins.
+He lives in London, UK, and is mostly known as the creator of the TV series Piripenguins.

 Biography

 After obtaining an MA in architecture at the University of Genoa, Fenati moved to London in 1995 to work as a product designer, working at a number of design practices (Jasper Morrison, Pentagram and David Chipperfield Architects) before setting up his own studio in 2003.
 After a few years of work in the furniture and product design industry, his career as a cartoonist started in 2006 in when his first illustrated book (Gus & Waldo's Book Of Love) was published by Orion Books in the United Kingdom.

 This was followed by three more volumes in the same series (Gus & Waldo's Book Of Fame, 2007; Gus & Waldo's Book Of Sex, 2008; Arte Pinguina, 2015).
 With the animated short films based on these books he won the audience awards at the IRIS Animation Film Festival in Rio de Janeiro, the Queersicht Film Festival in Berne and the Sub-Ti competition for short films at the 2009 Venice Film Festival.

 In 2011 Fenati published 101 Uses For A Dead Meerkat (Boxtree Ltd.), a book of cartoons, which was later translated and published also in Italy with Arnoldo Mondadori Editore in 2013.

 Fenati collaborated with British TV production companies such as Tiger Aspect Productions, Endemol and Maverick, and produced motion graphics for programmes for BBC, Channel 4, and Sky, such as Embarrassing Bodies, Stephen Fry Gadget Man, Dispatches and Ripper Street.

 In 2012 and 2013 he collaborated with Il Fatto Quotidiano newspaper and published a comic for children titled Cico & Toto on the Monday edition of the paper.

 He created the image for the 2011 edition of the TGLFF (Torino Gay and Lesbian Film Festival), and in 2013 he was appointed as curator of the new animation section at the same festival.
 Between 2014 and 2019 he collaborated with Corriere della Sera newspaper, regularly posting a comic strip about food on the paper's website, titled La Cucina A Fumetti (The Cartoon Kitchen).